scionproto/scion/doc/dev/design/private-ISDs.rst

 Features (1.) and (2.) cause several issues:

 * The number of ISDs is limited to 65000 (spec: 4000).
 A change would require modification of the dataplane, i.e. the SCION header.
+This is a low number considering that globally 100s of jurisdiction may want to to run 100s of ISDs, plus many other bodies that may want to run ISDs outside of jurisdictions.
 * Every ISD has at least one CORE AS.
 A global network with 65000 core ASes would break down.
 We should aim to have at most a few 1000 CORE ASes.
 * Many entities may want to control their own ISD but do not want to participate in the global core routing network because they are not interested in transit traffic and need ways to avoid it.
+However, the current is based on the assumption that any AS with access to the public network is exclusively in ISD that participate on global core routing.
+An AS cannot currently participate (securely) in public and non-public ISD at the same time.

-However, it seems like that many entities that are interested in setting up an ISD are only interested in the features (3.) and (4.).
+While features (1.) and (2.) cause several issues, it seems that many entities that are interested in setting up an ISD are only interested in the features (3.) and (4.).

-This proposal introduces Private ISDs (or User-/Nested/Anonymous ISDs, TBD).
+This proposal introduces Private ISDs.
-Private ISDs (P-ISDs) provide the features 3. and 4. (independent TRC and routing) without requiring an features 1. or 2.
+Private ISDs (P-ISDs) provide the features (3.) and (4.) (independent TRC and routing) without requiring features (1.) or (2.)
 (ISD number or a CORE AS).

+This proposal also turns participation of ASes in multiple (P-)ISD into a first class feature.

 Background
 ==========